Abortion: Stories Women Tell: Reception

 The review aggregation website Rotten Tomatoes gives the film a score of 100% based on 14 reviews—an average rating of 7.2 out of 10.
-Metacritic offers an average score of 78% based on eight critics, indicating "generally favorable reviews".
+Metacritic offers an average score of 78% based on eight critics, indicating "generally favorable" reviews.

 Claudia Puig for TheWrap wrote, "[W]hile this well-made film is unlikely to change minds on the controversial issue, by giving women an opportunity to recount their experiences, Abortion: Stories Women Tell should, at the very least, least touch hearts."
 Amy Brady for The Village Voice described it "a tearjerker, but it's also enraging".
 Brian Lowry for CNN called it "spare and sober" though "unlikely to change many hearts or minds".
-Brian Tallerico for RogerEbert.com gave a score 3/4, writing: "While Abortion: Stories Women Tell strengthens its clear pro-choice stance by allowing the other side some time in front of the camera, it is not an overtly political film ... it is the women and their stories that matter."
+Brian Tallerico for RogerEbert.com gave a score of three out of four stars, writing: "While Abortion: Stories Women Tell strengthens its clear pro-choice stance by allowing the other side some time in front of the camera, it is not an overtly political film ... it is the women and their stories that matter."